 Make a To-Do List

 Are you feeling overwhelmed by all you have to do?
-Today, we’re going to talk about a few ways we can work through the overwhelm and help to turn your to-do list into a list of your accomplishments.
+Today we’re going to talk about eight ways to work through overwhelm and successfully turn your long to-do list into a list of accomplishments!

-One of the first things you can do when you just have too much to do is to get all of that overwhelm out of your head and onto paper.
+One of the first things I do when I just have too much to do is to get all of that overwhelm out of your head and onto paper.
 I believe I have an amazing memory but if I have too much to do and I don’t write things down, I find that I forget important things on my list!

 Getting everything out of your head will help to alleviate some of your anxiety.

-Writing it all down will help you be able to get a clearer picture of exactly what needs to be done.
-And once it’s all on paper, it will make it easier to be able to prioritize your list in order of importance.
-It may even help you to see things that can be taken off of the list or at least postponed for a while.
+Writing it all down will also help you be able to get a clearer picture of exactly what needs to be done.
+And, once it’s all on paper, it makes it a lot easier to be able to prioritize your list in order of importance.
+It may even help you to see things that can be taken off of your calendar or at least postponed for a while.

 Post your list where you can see it.
-There really isn’t a way to truly multi-task and get things done so make a decision to eliminate distractions and interruptions.
+There really isn’t a way to truly multi-task so make a decision to eliminate distractions and interruptions.
 Focus only on one task at a time.
 Turn off social media, the tv and set your phone to do not disturb if you can.
-Clean off your desk or work area ahead of time and have the supplies you need ready to go so you won’t have any excuses to not get started.
+Clean off your work area ahead of time and have the supplies you need ready to go so you won’t have any excuses to not get started.

 Just starting sometimes is the hardest part of the process especially if you’re feeling overwhelmed.
-So don’t give yourself the opportunity to be distracted.
+So don’t give yourself the opportunity to get distracted.
 Set the stage for productivity.